hmoyle/CCGP_squid/README.md

   - first 47 scaffolds account for ~94% of the genome
   - will still be running the squid data through the entire genome :/

+2025 June 30:
+  - finished getting downsampled and filtered squid samples through the pipeline: downsampled to 3X and filtered for ld and 0.25 missingness
+  - pcangsd struggled to run with regular memory and core (just 1 core and 12 threads in the pcangsd command), so I ran it on 20 cores with 40 threads and it ended up using 21.46 GB.
+In the future, if regular settings aren't working get an interactive session with 25G